robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 ## 1.4 Specification Styles

 > [!IMPORTANT]
-> LO-XX Recall the three specification styles of Robot Framework (K1)
+> LO-spec-style Recall the three specification styles of Robot Framework (K1)

 Specification styles define how the automation process or test cases are structured, focusing on how actions and verifications are expressed.
 These styles can be applied to all types of automation, including both testing and robotic process automation (RPA).